derekschultz/ansible-vagrant-gluster/README.md

 * Everything runs on Vagrant (using the Virtualbox provider)
 * Ansible is used to provision the machines and configure GlusterFS
 * All systems running Ubuntu 16.04
-  * 2 intances in total to demonstrate data replication in cluster
+  * 3 intances in total to demonstrate data replication in cluster

-### 1. Build it
+### 1. Build

 Here we use the Virtualbox provider for Vagrant to spin up machines.